Ayurvedic Approach to Migraines and Headaches

 Peruse these comprehensive and convenient lists of signs and symptoms of dosha imbalances.

 Peruse these comprehensive and convenient lists of signs and symptoms of dosha imbalances.
 As we are comprised of all Vata, Pitta, and Kapha, there can be an imbalance in any of the doshas, or a combination of dosha imbalances.
 Read all three lists and see if anything looks familiar.
-Explore More on the Saumya Blog: The 3 Ayurvedic Doshas and Their Impact on Your Life How to Reduce Pitta and Body Heat with Ayurveda and Keep Your Cool What is Ayurveda?
-A Beginner's Guide and Beyond Cooling Foods in Ayurveda
+Related Resources: The 3 Ayurvedic Doshas and Their Impact on Your Life How to Reduce Pitta and Body Heat with Ayurveda and Keep Your Cool Cooling Foods in Ayurveda

 Which Doshas Cause Migraines